Mosteben/E-Commerce-API-Testing/README.md

 This repository contains a comprehensive testing suite for an e-commerce platform's API using **Postman** and **Newman**.
 The purpose of this project is to ensure the functionality and reliability of key API endpoints in the e-commerce application.

 ## Features Tested

-- **User Authentication**: Validates login and registration processes for secure access.
 - **Product Management**: Tests CRUD operations for products to ensure data integrity.
 - **Order Management**: Confirms the entire order lifecycle, from cart management to checkout.